storrellas/AndroidOximeterPlan/README.md

 AndroidStimNIC
 ==============

-Android version of NIC for stimulating
+Android version of OXymeter for stimulating